 Midday or early afternoon:

 Do some movements for 30mins such as yoga or cardio in your living room.
-I’m grateful my yoga studio is live streaming some classes at the moment.

 Call a friend to check in.
 I love to use this time to catch up with a different friend everyday to have a chat.